QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-26-Myths about digital transformation.md

 >Digital transformation is about delivery improvements to policy, process and technology to better meet user needs.

  What it is:
-* User-centred.
+* User-centred
-* Innovation.
+* Innovation
-* Willingness to change.
+* Willingness to change
-* Developing new skills and capabilities across entire organisations.
+* Developing new skills and capabilities across entire organisations
-* Evidence-based.
+* Evidence-based
-* Data-driven.
+* Data-driven
-* Enabled by technology.
+* Enabled by technology

 What it’s not:
-* Only digitising paper transactions or processes.
+* Only digitising paper transactions or processes
-* Restricted to technology teams.
+* Restricted to technology teams
-* Siloed skills and single-function teams.
+* Siloed skills and single-function teams
-* Focused on outputs.
+* Focused on outputs
-* Driven by technology.
+* Driven by technology

 Transformation begins with building awareness of, and then building capability in, digital tools, practices and mindsets.